landlab/landlab/docs/source/development/install/troubleshooting_install.rst

 If you are having problems when installing, testing or running Landlab, please visit our :ref:`Troubleshooting page <troubleshooting>.

 The Landlab development team will be happy to hear from you.
-We recommend that you either post a question to the [[ Landlab User Group
+Find contact information :ref:`here <contact>`.
-\| User-Guide#landlab-user-group]], or [[create an new issue request|https://github.com/landlab/landlab/issues/new]], and we'll try to resolve your problem.
-When reporting your problem (in either place) we recommend that you provide a minimal, complete, and verifiable example which will help the development team and involved users reproduce your problem and determine a solution. [[This page from Stack Overflow|https://stackoverflow.com/help/mcve]] provides some background on how to make a minimal, complete, and verifiable example.
+ When reporting your problem (in either place) we recommend that you provide a minimal, complete, and verifiable example which will help the development team and involved users reproduce your problem and determine a solution. `This page from Stack Overflow <https://stackoverflow.com/help/mcwe>`_ provides some background on how to make a minimal, complete, and verifiable example.